eternale88/CodeLouisville_Frontend_Project/readme.md

 ## Synopsis

-My first portfolio website built with HTML5, CSS3, Bootstrap3, and jQuery - ## I have since built a new one [https://eternale88.github.io/Website/]  but this one still displays somes skills I would like to highlight.
+My first portfolio website (very close to my heart)  built from scratch with HTML5, CSS3, Bootstrap3, and jQuery - ## I have since built a new one [http://www.prowebdev.services/]  but this one still displays somes skills and inspiration that I would like to highlight.

 ## Motivation